stevensona/shader-toy/README.md

 ## Release Notes

+### 0.10.8
+* Hotfix to make the extension work with the web version of VSCode.

 ### 0.10.7
 * Make all uniform vector types use separate UI for editing them at runtime,
 * add a color3 uniform type when the user explicitly wants a color edit field,